IBM/charts/CONTRIBUTING.md

 ## Certficate of Origin

-This project uses the _Developer Certificateof Origin_ as posted at https://developercertificate.org
+This project uses the _Developer Certificate of Origin_ as posted at https://developercertificate.org

 A developer sign-off is required for all contributions to the `community` subdirectory.
 This sign-off certifies that you have the right to contribute the code to this community.
 To sign off, include the line below in your commit comment.